Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

 Disadvantages of Decison tree

-Decision-tree learners can create over-complex trees that do not generalise the data well.
-This is called overfitting.
-Mechanisms such as pruning, setting the minimum number of samples required at a leaf node or setting the maximum depth of the tree are necessary to avoid this problem.
+* Decision-tree learners can create over-complex trees that do not generalise the data well which  is called overfitting.

-Decision trees can be unstable because small variations in the data might result in a completely different tree being generated.
-This problem is mitigated by using decision trees within an ensemble.
+* Decision trees can be unstable because small variations in the data might result in a completely different tree being generated.

-Predictions of decision trees are neither smooth nor continuous, but piecewise constant approximations as seen in the above figure.
+* Predictions of decision trees are neither smooth nor continuous, but piecewise constant approximations.
 Therefore, they are not good at extrapolation.

-The problem of learning an optimal decision tree is known to be NP-complete under several aspects of optimality and even for simple concepts.
-Consequently, practical decision-tree learning algorithms are based on heuristic algorithms such as the greedy algorithm where locally optimal decisions are made at each node.
-Such algorithms cannot guarantee to return the globally optimal decision tree.
-This can be mitigated by training multiple trees in an ensemble learner, where the features and samples are randomly sampled with replacement.
+* Greedy algorithms cannot guarantee to return the globally optimal decision tree.
+This can be mitigated by training multiple trees, where the features and samples are randomly sampled with replacement.

-There are concepts that are hard to learn because decision trees do not express them easily, such as XOR, parity or multiplexer problems.
+* There are concepts that are hard to learn because decision trees do not express them easily, such as XOR, parity or multiplexer problems.

-Decision tree learners create biased trees if some classes dominate.
+* Decision tree learners create biased trees if some classes dominate.
 It is therefore recommended to balance the dataset prior to fitting with the decision tree.